NovoNordisk-OpenSource/public__openstudybuilder__proj-description/README.md

 Currently the OpenStudyBuilder solution is only sponsored by Novo Nordisk.
 Novo Nordisk seeks additional stakeholders that would be interested in co-sponsoring this open-source project.

-The first minimal viable product release is planned to be used by Novo Nordisk from Q3 2022.
+The first minimal viable product release for PoC was started in Q3 2022.
+The initial business go-live for the minimal viable product is Q4 2023.